 Primary tasks.

 Numerical comparison tasks.
 Participants completed symbolic, non-symbolic and cross-modal comparison tasks.
 The quantities used in each task were the same.
 Small numbers comprised 1-4, and large numbers 5, 7 and 9.
 These numbers were selected to ensure that the ratios between the numbers were large enough for participants to make judgements about which is larger using non-symbolic representations, and to equate the ratios across the small and large numbers.
 All unique combinations of these number pairs within sizes (small exact vs ANS) were used, with the exception of pairs with a ratio of 0.25, which were removed in order to equate difficulty across the small and large sets.
 11 was added to the large set, to ensure that participants do not always select 9 as the larger quantity, however these trials were excluded from analysis.
 Further details about the quantities can be found on OSF.
-In the cross-modal comparison task, the side of presentation for the Arabic symbol was be counterbalanced.
+In the cross-modal comparison task, the side of presentation for the Arabic symbol was counterbalanced.

-Quantities were presented on the screen, and participants were instructed to select the larger quantity and respond using the keyboard (“z” if the left quantity is larger, “m” if the right quantity is larger).
+Quantities were presented on the screen, and participants were instructed to select the larger quantity and respond using the keyboard (“z” if the left quantity was larger, “m” if the right quantity was larger).
 Quantities appeared on the screen for 1000ms, to prevent counting, however participants could respond indefinitely.
 Dot arrays were created using MatLab and we controlled for visual properties such as surface area.
 Comparison pairs were created such that across all trials, no one property of the arrays (diameter, surface area, convex hull, density or contour length) would allow 100% accuracy.
 In half of the trials, visual parameters were congruent with quantity (i.e. the array with the higher quantity of dots also had larger diameter, greater density etc.), and in half of the trials, visual parameters were incongruent with dot quantity (Wang et al., 2020).

 Secondary tasks.